netdata/netdata/docs/monitor/configure-alarms.md

 sudo ./edit-config health.d/example.conf
 ```

-For example, here is a health entity that triggers an alarm a node's RAM usage rises above 80%:
+For example, here is a health entity that triggers an alarm when a node's RAM usage rises above 80%:

 ```yaml
  alarm: ram_usage